Looking to subdivide your section?

 Freehold/Fee Simple:

 A fee simple/freehold title is the most common form of ownership in NZ.
-It is where you have absolute ownership to land.
+It is where you have absolute ownership of land.

 Cross-Lease: